shreyashekhar/Erdos_QueryServer/s2/src/README.md

 # What's next

-- fix the above issues
+- fix the above issues (broadcast channel)
 - flesh out the endpoints (need to define specific requirements)
 - integrate with ERDOS
 - built more frontend